danrlu/nextflow_cheatsheet/README.md

-# Tips to get started with Nextflow
+# Tips to get started with Nextflow scripting
 **(Error reports and suggestions welcome!)**

+Nextflow can do SO much.
+Here only covers the very basics of the scripting, and not the details of configuration.

 ### Places to search for answers:
 - [Nextflow patterns, official](https://nextflow-io.github.io/patterns/index.html)